Kristina01111000/Drws_site/README.md

 put the test html emal into campaign monitor -> the audio did not send audio files do not paste into google emails

+4/18
+Set up an email’: DrWalsdorf@syracusenaturalhealing.com Subject will be a message from doctor w
+For email text: please press the audio button to hear a special message from Dr w Make the email and send it to him to get feedback, try to send first on monday to him for feedback Try constant contact, its better than campaign monitor Get the audio file he sent on april 4th for the email for patients Base the email off of the audio file put the text of the audio file underneath the audio file He’s going to send me an email to fix the url said in a video, easier to change it on the site Change the url of the self-assessment page to the about40Qselfassessment Try to track which file is being downloaded